revirier/testpackage/README.md

 ## Example

-This is a basic example which shows you how to summarize and polt FARS data
+This is a basic example which shows you how to summarize and plot FARS data

 ``` r
 fars_read("../data/accident_2013.csv.bz2")